moodlehq/moodle-plugin-ci/docs/IgnoringFiles.md

 [PHP_CodeSniffer wiki page](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Advanced-Usage).

-In addition, you can ignore additional files by defining `IGNORE_PATHS` and/or `IGNORE_NAMES` environment variables in your `.travis.yml` file.
+In addition, you can ignore additional files by defining `IGNORE_PATHS` and/or `IGNORE_NAMES` environment variables in your CI workflow file.
 These environment variables wont work for Grunt tasks, but will for everything else.

-Example:
+`.travis.yml` example:

 ```yaml
 env: